keu/docs/learn/airflow-sql.md

 ## Examples

 Now that you've learned about the most commonly used Airflow SQL operators, you'll use the operators in some SQL use cases.
-For this tutorial you'll use [Snowflake](https://www.snowflake.com/), but the concepts shown can be adapted for other databases.
+For this guide you'll use [Snowflake](https://www.snowflake.com/), but the concepts shown can be adapted for other databases.
 Some of the environment setup for each example makes use of the [Astro CLI](https://docs.astronomer.io/astro/cli/overview) and Astro project structure, but you can also adapt this setup for use with Apache Airflow.

 ### Example 1: Execute a query